Why We Fell in Love With Our 1920 Beach Cottage

 The cabinet was built at the same time as the house in 1920

-One of my favorite features is this cabinet, which was built at the same time as the house in 1920.
-Each owner had left it behind for the next family.
+One of my favorite features in our home is an antique cabinet built when the house was constructed in 1920.
+Somehow, each owner had chosen to leave it behind for the next family, and I love that little piece of history.

 cottage bedroom with built-in antique cabinet